openHPI/poseidon/deploy/aws/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following functions.

 - java11ExecFunction - Code for the application's Lambda function.
-It can execute Java files.
+It can execute Java files with JDK 11.
 - events - Invocation events that you can use to invoke the function.
 - template.yaml - A template that defines the application's AWS resources.